yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 <img src="https://i.imgur.com/oJdwz6n.png" />

 In all three strategies, any earned tokens are regularly claimed, sold for more of the underlying Curve LP token, and then deposited back into the strategy to compound the yield.

+## Velodrome LP Tokens

+On Optimism, we have deployed the Velodrome LP Token Vault Factory.
+A number of factories have already been deployed, and users will soon be able to deploy a new factory permissionlessly for any of Velodrome V2 pools.
+The strategy collects VELO emissions from gauge incentives, which are then sold back for the LP token, making auto-compounding effortless!

 ## Harvests: Traditional vs. Factory Strategies